iomadh/digitalgarden/src/site/notes/90 Outputs/93 Digital Garden/My Current Default Apps.md

 🔖 **Bookmarks:** A self-hosted instance of *LinkDing* which is similar to Pinboard but without the iffy owner.

 📑 **Read It Later:** This would have been *Omnivore* but the creators sold out and crashed the app.
-Now, its a combo of using LinkDing and Obsidian Web Clipper
+Now, its a combo of using LinkDing  and Obsidian Web Clipper.
+For long reads of online articles, I have a custom JS based script that produces an ePub to read on my *Boox*

 📜 **Word Processing:** Only use a word processor for work when it is *MS Word*